 “My very first teacher considered lightness and simplicity to be at the core of cello playing.
 Listen to yourself, plan what you’re doing, get it right the first time.
 I owe everything to these insights.”

-Along with this, chamber music remains for him a source of inspiration and a hotbed for communication: next to a concert with Josef Špaček at Rudolfinum Prague, engagements with long time partners as Antje Weithaas, Tobias Feldmann, Lise Berthaud und William Youn are planned, amongst other venues in the Concertgebouw Amsterdam, in the Liszt Akademie Budapest and at the Schubertiade in Hohenems.
-Furthermore, in spring 2021 he will be on tour with Sharon Kam and Enrico Pace, as well as concerts with Quatuor Modigliani at Philharmonie Köln and in Fürth are on his agenda.
+Along with this, chamber music remains for him a source of inspiration and a hotbed for communication: next to a concert with Josef Špaček at Rudolfinum Prague, engagements with long time partners as Antje Weithaas, Tobias Feldmann, Lise Berthaud und William Youn, and Kiveli Dörken are planned, amongst other venues at Concertgebouw Amsterdam, Schauspielhaus Bochum, in Vevey and Schwetzingen.
+In addition, trio concerts with Sharon Kam and Enrico Pace, as well as concerts with Quatuor Modigliani at Philharmonie Köln and in Fürth are on his agenda.

 Julian’s relationship with music spans analytical intelligence and extreme commitment.
 His interpretations are grounded and accessible.
 He’s played his way to freedom.